DUI Suspect Uses Tesla Autopilot as a Defense During Arrest

 Passed out and blocking traffic on the Bay Bridge, the suspect said he wasn't driving drunk because his Tesla autopilot was on.

-As autonomous car technology advances, drivers are becoming more reliant on their cars to do the work.
-Most think they can sit back, relax, and just enjoy the ride.
-But that technology is not yet readily available, so if you’re driving a car with Autopilot on, you’ve still got to pay attention, and you absolutely cannot drive drunk.
-One California man recently found out that using the Autopilot defense in your Tesla will not stop you from getting a DUI.
+As autonomous car technology advances, eventually, you won’t have to pay any attention while driving.
+You can sit back, relax and just enjoy the ride.
+But that technology is not yet readily available.
+So if you’re driving a car with autopilot on, you’ve still got to pay attention, and you absolutely cannot drive drunk.
+One California man recently found out that using the autopilot defense in your Tesla will not stop you from getting a DUI.

-Obviously, the excuse didn’t work out for this guy.
-Tesla has warned their customers that Autopilot doesn’t mean that you can you ignore the task at hand—driving.
-A spokesperson from Tesla told SFGATE that "Autopilot is intended for use only with a fully attentive driver."
+Obviously the autopilot defense didn’t work out for this guy.
+Tesla has warned their customers that autopilot doesn’t mean that you can you ignore the task at hand, driving.
+A spokesperson from Tesla told SFGATE that "autopilot is intended for use only with a fully attentive driver."

 - RELATEDThe Battle for Best Semi-Autonomous System: Tesla Autopilot Vs. GM SuperCruise, Head-to-HeadBeing the best isn't just about technological prowess, it's about how well the designers understand human driving—and human nature.READ NOW